 Adding images to your blog post

-Don't forget to illustrate your posts with some nice images that relate to the content and even further invite readers to concentrate on your story.
-If you're in need for some suiting images for your blog post, here are some great royalty free databases: http://photopin.com/http://www.freeimages.com/http://openphoto.net/
+Don't forget to illustrate your posts with some nice images that relate to the content and invite readers to even further concentrate on your story.
+You can read more about using images on your website in our blogpost as well.
+If you're in need of some relevant images for your blog post, here are some great royalty free databases:

 Using our blog tool as a news feature on your website